benbjurstrom/benbjurstrom.com/benbjurstrom.com/content/best-vibecoding-stack.md

 })
 ```

 You're not giving up React.
 You're pairing it with a backend that handles all the hard stuff for you.

-Full type safety from database to browser.
+With full type safety from database to browser.

 ## Deployment with Laravel Cloud